domaframework/doma/docs/getting-started-eclipse.rst

 .. note::

-  Doma also supports JDK 9, 10 and 11.
+  Doma supports JDK 8 and later.
+  See also :ref:`Which version of JDK does Doma support?<which-version-of-jdk-does-doma-support>`.

 Install Eclipse
 ===============